How can I Retire?

 For starters, you need to get out of debt.
 At this stage in life, you should only owe on your home and maybe your auto.
 Hopefully, both are close to being paid off.
 All other debt must be paid off to make the extra room to retire.
 This is a vital step since your income will probably drop and make it very hard to cover your monthly obligations and debt.
 Get rid of the debt.

 Maintain and work your monthly budget.
 Look into cutting your expenses down to a minimum.
 This will also free up money to invest.
 Changing your utilities to even billing, dropping services you barely use and plan out your grocery spending a week in advance.
 Having a plan always saves money.

 Pay yourself first.
 This old tactic seems to be tougher today than ever.
 But it really isn’t.
 If your employer doesn’t offer a retirement plan, you need to create one on your own.
 Take full advantage of an IRA and HSA plan.
-Set up an auto deduct to your bank.
-This way you don’t see they money.
+Set up an auto-deduct to your bank.
+This way you don’t see the money.
 Out of sight, out of mind.

 After you max out those plans, let a financial planner diversify your portfolio.
-On an average, a financial planner cost you about 1.5% of your investment.
+On average, a financial planner cost you about 1.5% of your investment.
 Well worth the cost having an expert manage your portfolio.
-Besides you don’t have time for risk.
+Besides, you don’t have time for risk.

 How can I Prepare for Retirement before age 50?

 Having an extra 10 years to save for retirement can double your retirement.
 Investing the same $100.00 per month for 30 years will give you $110,387.08 to retire on.
 After 40 years will see the amount grow to $224,457.59.
 Time and discipline is the key.
 The earlier you get started, the more you will generate for retirement.